By ALEXANDRA HILL

 Parking is available at Gold’s Gym, 14885 Clayton Road, with a shuttle running from the parking area to Delmar Gardens beginning at 6:15 p.m.

-Chesterfield’s annual 4th of July Fireworks Celebration is from 6:30-10 p.m. at Chesterfield Mall.
+The city of Chesterfield’s annual Fourth of July Fireworks Celebration is from 6:30-10:30 p.m. in the parking lot of Chesterfield Mall.
 Entry is free and open to people of all ages.

-The event begins in the Commerce Bank Kid’s Zone with Circus Kaput, a two-hour show featuring unicycling, juggling, magic, aerial acts, stilt-walking, teeterboard, fire-breathing, acrobatics and other circus acts.
-Kid’s Zone also has 15 carnival games, two bubble machines, inflatable bounce houses, slides and an obstacle course.
+The event begins in the Commerce Bank Kids’ Zone with Circus Kaput, a two-hour show featuring unicycling, juggling, magic, aerial acts, stilt-walking, teeterboard, fire-breathing, acrobatics and other circus acts.
+The Kids’ Zone also has 15 carnival games, two bubble machines, inflatable bounce houses, slides and an obstacle course.
 The area remains open until 9 p.m.

 The fireworks show begins at 9:30 p.m. and lasts until 10 p.m.
 The main viewing area is in the west parking lot near Dillard’s and Macy’s.

 A variety of food trucks are available to the public throughout the night.
 Attendees also are welcome to bring their own food and beverages; however, glass containers are prohibited.

 Parking is available in the lots surrounding the mall, with shuttle buses transporting visitors to the viewing area as necessary.
 Guests are encouraged to bring their own seating, but should leave any pets, tobacco, glass, aerosol cans, lasers, weapons, grills, tents and fireworks at home.